-The EYFS environment is to organised, tidy and clearly thought out to encourage independence, promote interest and highlight the skills the children will be learning.
+The EYFS environment is organised, tidy and clearly thought out to encourage independence, promote interests and facilitate the skills the children will be learning.
 The continuous provision areas are arranged into areas with carefully selected, attractive and accessible resources.
-Our outdoor environment needs to develop imagination, investigative and physical play which is different to the indoors.
-The activities in continuous provision must be planned to connect with and respond to the interests that the children explore in their play and through the interactions that take place between children and children and adults.
-The environment needs to embed the 'characteristics of effective learning' which capture how children learn and engage, through their play and exploration, how motivated they are in their learning and how they think creatively and critically.
+Our outdoor environments develop imagination along with investigative and physical play.
+The activities in continuous provision are planned to connect with and respond to the interests that the children explore in their play and through the interactions that take place between children and children and children and adults.
+The environment embeds the 'characteristics of effective learning', which capture how children learn and engage, through their play and exploration, how motivated they are in their learning and how they think creatively and critically.